When is Doctor Who season 12 on TV? What’s going to happen? Who’s in the cast?

 “If anyone has anything to hide, confess now.
 The Judoon are taking no prisoners, and will stop at nothing to fulfil their mission!
 The whole team on Doctor Who are delighted and scared in equal measure to welcome them back: one of many treats we’ve got in store for viewers next series.”

-The identical episode can also be set to incorporate Physician Foster and Silk star Neil Stuke in an as-yet-unknown position, the primary visitor star formally introduced for the twelfth rebooted collection that’s at present filming.
+The identical episode can be set to incorporate Physician Foster and Silk star Neil Stuke in an as-yet-unknown function, the primary visitor star formally introduced for the twelfth rebooted collection that’s at the moment filming.

 “We’re over the moon (with Judoon), to be welcoming the wondrous Neil Stuke as a guest star,” Chibnall continued.